Sell-Side Tech Due Diligence|

 The team has never been through diligence before

 You expect underlying surprises in the technology or team

-Conduct technical due diligence and produce a VDD report with quick mitigations.
+Conduct technical due diligence and produce a VDD report.

 When to Consider?

-Not expecting anything major, but want to be prepared
+Not expecting significant risks, but would like to be prepared.

-Attend RingStone Academy: Our team shares insights and experience about technology best practices, tech due diligence practices, software architecture, cloud, and security topics.
-Check our webinar events calendar
+Attend RingStone Academy: Our team shares insights and experience about technology best practices, technical due diligence practices, software architecture, AI, cloud, and security topics.

-Custom Education Sessions: We offer free sessions to help deal teams and operating partners in Private Equity with technology best practices for technical due diligence execution and what to look for in the early exploration stages.
-Contact us to discuss availability
+Custom Education Sessions: We offer sessions to help deal with teams and operating partners in Private Equity with technology best practices for technical due diligence execution and what to look for in the early exploration stages.
+Contact us to discuss availability.